evennia/evennia/docs/sphinx/source/wiki/ExecutePythonCode.rst

 Your default Python intrepeter will start up, configured to be able to work with and import all modules of your Evennia installation.
 From here you can explore the database and test-run individual modules as desired.
+Most of the time you can get by with just the ``ev`` module though.
+A fully featured Python interpreter like
-Not only does a fully featured Python interpreter like `iPython <http://ipython.scipy.org/moin/>`_ allow you to work over several lines, it also has lots of other editing features, usch as tab-completion and ``__doc__``-string reading.
+`iPython <http://ipython.scipy.org/moin/>`_ allow you to work over several lines, but also has lots of other editing features, usch as tab-completion and ``__doc__``-string reading.

 ::

-    $ python manage.py shellIPython 0.10 -- An enhanced Interactive Python ...In [1]: from src.objects.models import ObjectDB In [2]: ObjectDB.objects.all() Out[3]: [<ObjectDB: Harry>, <ObjectDB: Limbo>, ...]
+    $ python manage.py shellIPython 0.10 -- An enhanced Interactive Python ...In [1]: import ev In [2]: ev.db_objects.all() Out[3]: [<ObjectDB: Harry>, <ObjectDB: Limbo>, ...]